ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>q</blockquote>

 <h3>4.
+Why you should not put index as the key in React - <a href="https://medium.com/@scekicm02/why-you-should-not-put-index-as-the-key-in-react-0acb969475d9" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Marko Scekic`**

+<blockquote>I always treated the key prop in React components as something not too important, but by accident, I realized that it’s actually crucial.</blockquote>

+<h3>5.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Max Shahdoost`**

 <blockquote>In this article, I am going to deep dive into the React world and what is the core value proposition of React, what is React reconciler…</blockquote>

-<h3>5.
-7 ReactJs Projects to Become a Better Developer - <a href="https://medium.com/javascript-in-plain-english/7-reactjs-projects-to-become-a-better-developer-98ca544bdf84" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript in Plain English`**

-<blockquote>ReactJs is an Awesome Javascript library that makes building websites interactive and dynamic.
-It is useful for every developer, whenever…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Simplifying Chakra UI v3: Recipes vs. Chakra Factory — A Developer’s Perspective - <a href="https://medium.com/@a.heydari.dev/simplifying-chakra-ui-v3-recipes-vs-chakra-factory-a-developers-perspective-4020b62f1b4d" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering forms in Next.js 15 and React 19 - <a href="https://medium.com/@kolbysisk/mastering-forms-in-next-js-15-and-react-19-e3d2d783946b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ali Heydari`**
+✍️ **posted by `Kolby Sisk`**

-<blockquote>Learn the key differences between Recipes & Chakra Factory in Chakra UI v3!
-Simplify theming & styling with this beginner-friendly guide.</blockquote>
+<blockquote>Creating forms in modern React has evolved significantly with the latest releases.
+In this post we’ll explore best practices for building…</blockquote>

 <h3>2.
 A Year with Next.js Server Actions: Lessons Learned - <a href="https://medium.com/@iamalvisng/a-year-with-next-js-server-actions-lessons-learned-93ef7b518c73" target="_blank" rel="noopener noreferrer">link</a></h3>